Samiabbasi1/2-tier-webapp-using-terraform-on-AWS/README.md

-Hosted a two tier web app using terraform as IaC tool to setup the infrastructure on AWS.
+Hosted a two tier web app using terraform as IaC tool to setup the infrastructure on AWS with best DevOps practices.